 When we were done with that, two more dishes came to our table– the Malai Prawn.
 This was one of my favorites throughout the lunch.
 The prawn was perfectly cooked and tender and the sauce was creamy.

 Soon, Khalifa’s dish of Malai Chicken with french fries came to the table.
-Christina and I couldn’t help but try it, and it tasted just as delicious as it looked.
+My friend and I and I couldn’t help but try it, and it tasted just as delicious as it looked.

 The chicken was cooked in a tandoor oven, which gave it a beautiful smokey flavor, while still retaining a good amount of moisture.
 Khalifa definitely loved it!
 Heck, I would have happily had it as my main course as well!

-For Christina and I, a dish of Chilean Seabass with Strawberry Chutney arrived at the table.
+For my friend and I, a dish of Chilean Seabass with Strawberry Chutney arrived at the table.
 Chef Kunal explained that the fish had absolutely no seasoning and all of the flavor comes directly from the chutney!